MasoodRehman/stockmarkte-bot/README.md

 ### Scrapy_stock_app:
 This is the scrapy project directory where scrapy spider, item dictionary, item pipeline and other scrapy framework setting and configuration files are placed.

-    #### Spider
+   ##### Spider
    This is the home of spiders.
 All scrapy spiders are placed in this directory.
    Currently  there is only one spider `vietnam.py` contain in the directly.

-    #### Items.py:
+   ##### Items.py:
    This is the item dictionary which fill by the spider from crawled data.

-    #### Pipelines.py
+   ##### Pipelines.py
-    This is the item pipeline which get the item dictionary passed by spider and saved Into the `store/company_profiles.json` file.
+   This is the item pipeline which get the item dictionary passed by spider and saved into the `store/company_profiles.json` file.

 ### Store:
 This directory contain the json file where spider save the item dictionary.